open-science-promoters/contibutor_manager/README.md

 ## tools and communities to approach

-OJS / pkp: Juan Pablo Alperin
+- OJS / pkp: Juan Pablo Alperin
-jats4r
+- jats4r
-rorcid (orcid API)
+- rorcid (orcid API)
-force11
+- force11
 ...

+## author information

+- givenName
+- familyName
+- middle name
+- orcid number
+- affiliation(s), including postal address
+- email address

+## Dependencies

+All authors need an orcid, with:
+ - public email address in their orcid
+ - full name information
+ - full affiliation to be used for the author list, postal address should be indicated in the department field.

+ The software does not allow to enter information manually.